MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## Handling error messages

-If the user data folder doesn't have Write permissions, the following error message strings may be returned:
+If the user data folder (UDF) doesn't have Write permissions, the following error message strings may be returned:
 * `User data folder cannot be created because a file with the same name already exists.`
 * `Unable to create user data folder, Access Denied.`